SophieDeBenedetto/blog/testing_liveview.md

 end
 ```

 Simple enough.
 Let's tackle a more complex scenario.
 Recall that our `update/2` and `handle_event/3` functions both invoke `assign_age_group_filter` and then pipe the resulting socket into a call to the `assign_products_with_average_ratings/1` function.
-We won't worry about the details of this function for now, just know that this is the function that queries for the product ratings given the filter info that is set in socket assigns.
+We won't worry about the details of this function for now, just know that it queries for the product ratings given the filter info that is set in socket assigns.
 The composable nature of our single-purpose reducer functions let's us write multi-stage unit tests that exercise the behavior of the reducer pipeline as a whole.
-Let's write a test now that validates the product ratings assignment under different filter conditions.
+Let's write a test that validates the product ratings assignment under different filter conditions.

 Start by defining a new test and providing it with the `socket` from the setup function, like this: